dhruv-ambaliya/dhruv-ambaliya.github.io/_posts/2024-06-01-penetration-testing-tools-cheat-sheet.md

   </div>

-I've had a few people mention about T4 scans, apply common sense here.
-Don't use T4 commands on external pen tests (when using an Internet connection), you're probably better off using a T2 with a TCP connect scan.
-A T4 scan would likely be better suited for an internal pen test, over low latency links with plenty of bandwidth.
-But it all depends on the target devices, embeded devices are going to struggle if you T4 / T5 them and give inconclusive results.
-As a general rule of thumb, scan as slowly as you can, or do a fast scan for the top 1000 so you can start pen testing then kick off a slower scan.
+Some have inquired about the use of T4 scans.
+It's crucial to exercise caution and consider the context.
+For external penetration testing, especially over the internet, T2 scans with TCP connect are often more prudent.
+The higher latency and potential bandwidth constraints of remote connections can make T4 scans less effective.

+Internal penetration testing, particularly on low-latency networks with ample bandwidth, might benefit from the more detailed information provided by T4 scans.
+However, it's essential to assess the target devices.
+Embedded devices, for example, may struggle with the intensity of T4 or T5 scans, leading to inconclusive results.

+As a general best practice, opt for slower scans to minimize disruption.
+Alternatively, a quick scan of the top 1000 ports can provide a preliminary understanding, allowing you to initiate penetration testing while a more thorough, slower scan runs concurrently.

 ###### Nmap UDP Scanning